mlflow/mlflow-export-import/README.md

 ## Overview

-There are types of export-import tools:
+There are two types of export-import tools:

 * [Bulk tools](README_bulk.md) - high-level tools to copy an entire tracking server or the web of MLflow objects (runs and experiments) associated with registered models.
-A model's versions' runs and the runs' experiment.
+A model's versions' runs and the runs' experiment are  transitively exported.
 Full object referential integrity is maintained as well as the original MLflow object names.
 * [Point tools](README_point.md) - lower-level tools to copy individual MLflow objects and have fine-grained control over the target names.

 ## Limitations